ibm-cloud-docs/watsonxdata/lnative_spk_lab.md

 It is available as a Visual Studio Code extension and you can install it in your local system to access Spark IDE using Visual Studio Code.
 It reduces the time for development and increases usability.

-The Spark labs experience is not available to users who are operating in Federal Risk and Authorization Management Program (FedRAMP) environments.
-{: important}

 ## Before you begin
 {: #lab_nsp-preq}